momochi000/typewar/README.md

 ## CURRENT

-#### Design shift/spike: Player attacks are a set of slots that can be typed anytime
+#### EPIC: Player attacks/skills are a set of skill slots that can be typed anytime
-+ Player has a set of slots for attacks
++ Player has a set of slots for skills
 + The slot is filled with some text which varies depending on the player stats and on their typing speed.
 + Player taps tab to switch between offense and defense